Billing refactor

 Add statement amount to statements table view

-Add clearer CTAs and launch points for all aspects of Auto Pay
+Add clearer CTAs and launch points for Auto Pay

 User flows